Carlsbad, California: 2010

-There were 31,521 households, out of which 30.7% contained children under the age of 18, 54.3% were married couples living together, 8.6% had a female householder with no husband present, and 33.7% were non-families.
-24.8% of all households were made up of single individuals, and 8.2% had someone living alone who was 65 years of age or older.
-The mean household size was 2.46 and the mean family size was 2.96.

-23.3% of residents were under the age of 18, 6.2% from 18 to 24, 31.9% from 25 to 44, 24.6% from 45 to 64, and 14.0% 65 years of age or older.
-The median age was 39 years.
-For every 100 females, there were 95.8 males.
-Among those 18 and older, there were 92.8 males for every 100 females.

 Government

 Local government

 In 2008, Carlsbad voters passed a measure to become a charter city (as opposed to the general-law municipality they had been before), approving the proposed charter by 82% and officially becoming such that same year.

 Before the 2018 elections, city government was led by an elected mayor and four council members, elected at large; however, in July 2017, the city council voted to transition to district elections (except for the mayoral office, which remains an at-large position).
 Elections for Districts 1 and 3 were held in 2018, and in 2020, elections were held for the remaining Districts 2 and 4.
 As was the case before changing to district elections for the city council, city council members and the mayor are elected to 4-year terms.
 See the official district map here (not to scale).

-Carlsbad's current mayor is Matt Hall, who has served since 2010 and was re-elected in 2018.
+Carlsbad's current mayor is Keith Blackburn, who was elected in 2022.

 In May 2018, the Carlsbad city council voted 4–1 to back the federal government's lawsuit against California sanctuary state law SB 54.

 The city has drafted ordinances protecting sensitive wildlife habitat, becoming one of the first municipalities in California to do so.
 The city has also pledged to protect about 40 percent of the city as permanent open space.